anarkiwi/desidulate/README.md

 * Better transcription of noise waveform only percussion events.
 * Pitchbending for following small pitch changes.
 * Reduce state requirements for complex SID demos.
-* Support for ring/sync modulation
+* Support for ring/sync modulation.
-* Support for SID-based sample playback
+* Support for SID-based sample playback.
+* Export to defMON.

 ## References